xyrc1/MegaprojectsKSP/Megaprojects_NextGen/README.md

 Pure Tukanarium exhibits the properties to bend space and time and generally defy reality and gravity in a near-handwavium sense.
 Combining ACU, Tk, Ks, and large amounts of Prototypes, one can obtain the ultimate material for FTL and black-hole technology.
 WarpCores are also capable of stabilizing Graviolium.

+TO BE ADDED:
+- Add resources to MKS containers (this takes a decent amount of work since the resources are stored in unorthodox arrays and potential texturework needed)
+- Remove MKS dependence (while still mostly relying on it)
+- Add RP and ARP recipes to any EL part that would normally have an EL_Converter to make RP
+- KPBS and KSPIE compat

 THIS MOD (Megaprojects_NextGen) REQUIRES (with their dependencies):

 Extraplanetary Launchpads - https://forum.kerbalspaceprogram.com/index.php?/topic/54284-*